The Flying Jalopy

 The Flying Jalopy is a 1943 animated short film featuring Donald Duck.
 It was released by Walt Disney Productions.

 Plot

 Donald goes to a "used" plane lot run by Ben Buzzard takes one of the junk planes out for a test spin.
-Before doing so, he must sign a life insurance policy with Buzzard as the beneficiary.
-Buzzard then attempts several schemes to get Donald to crash.
+Before doing so, he must sign a life insurance policy with Ben as the beneficiary.
+Ben then attempts several schemes to get Donald to crash.